 - the pitch of gutters is not directing water to the downspouts;

 - leaking is occurring from gutter end caps and other joints;

 - there’s leaking at the joints at downspouts;

 - there is rust or other signs of oxidation; and

 - there’s saturated, eroded, or collapsing soil within 5 feet of foundation walls.

-None of the issues listed above—either by themselves or in combination with others—is necessarily an indication for gutter replacement.
-The best ways to approach repairs and choosing who should perform them may depend on the material the gutters are fashioned from.
+- None of the issues listed above—either by themselves or in combination with others—is necessarily an indication for gutter replacement.
+The best ways to approach repairs and choose who should perform them may depend on the material the gutters are fashioned from.
 And, of course, it’s prudent to do a little troubleshooting to determine the cause of any particular problem, if possible.

 Specialists Recommended for Steel and Copper Gutter Installation